-Well, that went better than expected.
+Well, that was unexpected.

-With some 3 million 20-footequivalent units (TEU) in new capacity poised to come online in 2024, carriers went into the year anticipating a reversion to the chronic overcapacity that has long weighed on the industry's profitability.
+With some 3 million 20-foot-equivalent units (TEU) in new capacity poised to come online in 2024, after 3 years of controlled capital spending, carriers went into the year anticipating a reversion to the chronic overcapacity that has long weighed on the industry's profitability.

 But market fundamentals changed drastically in November 2023, when Houthi rebels in Yemen launched a campaign of attacks on Red Sea shipping.
 Virtually overnight, 7-8% of global capacity was diverted as Red Sea cargoes were rerouted around the Cape of Good Hope.
 The move added two weeks to transit times along the Far East-Europe lane and resulted in a 40% increase in emissions.
 Schedule reliability, which had made a heartening recovery in the latter half of 2023, reverted to around 50%.